 The very first things you should ask yourself are:

 - What will this system be used for?

 - Are used parts okay?

 Okay, so, let’s look at building a computer.
-I’m going to try to put together a gaming and streaming computer with a budget of $750 (exculding mouse, monitor, keyboard).
-I’m going to assume that the streamer also wants to connect their console to the system, so we need a way to do HDMI capture as well, let’s walk though building a system with that in mind.
+I’m going to try to put together a gaming and streaming computer with a budget of $750 (excluding mouse, monitor, keyboard).
+I’m going to assume that the streamer also wants to connect their console to the system, so we need a way to do HDMI capture as well, let’s walk through building a system with that in mind.

-I’m also writing this during the fucking nighmare of a GPU market caused by crypto currency, plus the added mess of Chia, a crypto currency that eats hard drives, plus a global silicon shortage.
-You should be able to get something btter than this for this amount of money.
+I’m also writing this during the fucking nightmare of a GPU market caused by cryptocurrency, plus the added mess of Chia, a cryptocurrency that eats hard drives, plus a global silicon shortage.
+You should be able to get something better than this for this amount of money.